trakyari/HW3-CS-441/README.md

     * If either player moves to the node and there are no more adjacent nodes, they automatically lose.

 ### Players
-By default, the policeman is a player with ID
+By default, the policeman is a player with ID 1 while the thief has an ID of 2.

 ### Traversing the graph
 If the player queries about adjacent nodes and decides to move